Opening: March 16th, 6pm

 Curated by Nadia Marchioni

-The exhibition explores the "regression” toward the childish drawing and the desire, of important artists of the early twentieth century, to recover a primitivist language.
+The exhibition explores the "regression" towards children's drawing and the desire to recover a primitivist language on the part of important artists of the early decades of the twentieth century.

-Starting from the archaisms of Tuscan painters, devoted to the study of the masters of the thirteenth and fourteenth century, the exhibition develops an exciting journey through the works of artists fascinated by the child’s world, taking inspiration, in various forms and styles, from its simplicity, its poetry and the suavity of the colours and represented subjects.
+Starting from the archaisms of Tuscan painters devoted to the study of the masters of the thirteenth and fourteenth centuries , the exhibition develops an exciting journey through the works of artists fascinated by the world of children, whose simplicity, poetry and sweetness of the colors and subjects represented.

-More than one hundreds works (paintings, graphics, sculptures, photographs, vintage magazines, documents…) by artists such as Giorgio Morandi , Giacomo Balla, Pablo Picasso , Carlo Carrà , Giorgio de Chirico , Mario Sironi, Ardengo Soffici, Alberto Magri, Lorenzo Viani, Ottone Rosai, Renato Birolli, Gianfilippo Usellini and Carlo Erba, divided into six sections, are exhibited at the Fondazione Ragghianti.
+In the rooms of the Ragghianti Foundation will be exhibited, divided into six sections, over one hundred pieces (paintings, graphics, sculptures, photographs, period magazines, documents) by artists such as Giorgio Morandi , Giacomo Balla, Pablo Picasso , Carlo Carrà , Giorgio de Chirico , Mario Sironi, Ardengo Soffici, Alberto Magri, Lorenzo Viani, Ottone Rosai, Renato Birolli and Alberto Salietti.